Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Vikings stats and trends

-- The Vikings have been underdogs by 1 point or more four times this season and have covered the spread every time.
+- The Vikings have an against the spread record of 4-0 in their four games as an underdog of 1.5 points or more this year.

-- Minnesota's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Minnesota's games this year have gone over the total in four out of nine opportunities (44.4%).

 - When Minnesota puts up more than 18.0 points, it is 5-2 against the spread and 4-3 overall.

-- Minnesota is 5-2 against the spread and 4-3 overall when the team piles up over 309.9 yards.
+- When Minnesota amasses more than 309.9 yards, the team is 5-2 against the spread and 4-3 overall.

-- This year the Vikings have six turnovers, 10 fewer than the Packers have takeaways (16).
+- The Vikings have six giveaways this season, while the Packers have 16 takeaways.

 Home and road insights

-- Minnesota has covered the spread once at home, and is 2-2 overall there, this season.

-- The Vikings are winless ATS (0-2) as 1-point underdogs or more at home.
+- The Vikings are winless ATS (0-2) as 1.5-point underdogs or greater at home.

 - This year, in four home games, Minnesota has not gone over the total.

-- Away from home, Green Bay is 4-2 overall and 5-1 against the spread.
+- Away from home, Green Bay is 5-1 against the spread, and 4-2 overall.

-- On the road, the Packers have two wins ATS (2-1) as 1-point favorites or more.
+- The Packers have two wins ATS (2-1) away from home as 1.5-point favorites or more.

-- This year, in six away games, Green Bay has gone over the total once.

 Powered by Data Skrive.